Pit Bull Fun Facts

 For comprehensive accident and illness coverage, the majority of our Pit Bull pet parents pay between $39 and $86 per month.*

-Pet insurance may cost more or less depending on where you live, your dog’s age, and what policy parameters you choose.
+Pet insurance for Pitbulls may cost more or less depending on where you live, your dog’s age, and what policy parameters you choose.

 Policies for Pit Bulls can cost more than those for mixed breed dogs because they are much more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.